- Active context: kki_bg_colors_red

 Students are carefully grouped each year for optimal learning in small classrooms.
 This program focuses upon grade level instruction with necessary accommodations, modifications and adaptations to the curriculum to ensure that students are able to reach their potential.
 Fully certified teachers -- with the assistance of highly trained teaching assistants -- provide academic instruction utilizing a multi-sensory approach in individual and small group settings.

-Instruction is aligned with national standards and guided by the Maryland State Curriculum.
+Instruction is aligned with national standards and guided by the Maryland College and Career-Ready Standards.
 Content areas include English/Language Arts (using scientifically based practices for reading, writing and spelling instruction), math, science, social studies, physical education, fine art, career development and health.
 Our instructional materials are carefully selected based on their proven effectiveness and motivational appeal to our students.
 Instruction and assignments are differentiated to provide each student with the maximum opportunity to access the material and demonstrate understanding.

 In addition to the expected classroom instruction, students at Kennedy Krieger have an opportunity to participate in community-based field trips.
 The cultural and commercial communities of Baltimore provide many options, allowing classroom instruction to come alive through hands-on, experiential learning.